 Ultimately, they will look for three medically documented symptoms: inattention, hyperactivity, and impulsiveness.
 Like all other SSI cases, your family income must be low enough to justify awarding your child benefits.
 Should you exceed the monthly income and resource caps, you cannot qualify for benefits.
 There are, however, ways to get benefits for your child if you get Social Security disability payments yourself.

 You May Qualify for Legal Assistance

 Understanding the Social Security disability application process can be tricky, regardless of your health issues.
 We recommend consulting a Social Security attorney or advocate before you begin.
-Whether applying for yourself or your child, your attorney doubles your chances for disability benefit approval.
+Whether applying for yourself or your child, your attorney triples your chances for disability benefit approval.
 All disability attorneys work on contingency, so if you don’t win benefits, you pay $0 for legal assistance.
 But if you do win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!

 Megan Kelly is a former blogger and copywriter for LeadingResponse.